The First CX Test: Where’s My Invoice?

 In today’s digital age, customer experience (CX) has become a crucial factor in determining the success of a business.
 Providing a seamless customer experience can lead to increased customer loyalty, positive reviews, and, ultimately, more sales.
 If I don’t find an invoice in my mailbox, you’ve already annoyed me before I even started.

 As a customer with a business to run, I require two things after paying for an online tool: access to the tool (a login screen) and evidence of payment (the invoice).
 Vendors are required to offer an invoice to their customers.
-The invoice is not a nice-to-have feature like “mute a foul-mouthed team member” or “upload a mugshot as a profile picture”. must have a login screen for my users, and for my bookkeeper, I must have an invoice.
+The invoice is not a nice-to-have feature like “mute a foul-mouthed team member” or “upload a mugshot as a profile picture”.
+I must have a login screen for my users, and for my bookkeeper, I must have an invoice.

 If I don’t find an invoice in my mailbox, you’ve already annoyed me before I even started.